Aderounmu Adejumoke

-Aderounmu was first noticed as Yejide in Tunde Kelani's 2014 movie Dazzling Mirage acting alongside Kunle Afolayan, Kemi Lala Akindoju, Taiwo Ajai-Lycett, Seun Akindele, played leading lady as Jummy Adams in 2013 film by Toyin Abraham, Alakada 2, alongside comedian Helen Paul, Odunlade Adekola, and Bukky Wright.

 Early life and education

-Adejumoke was born into a family of five on 26 March 1984, at The Sacred Heart Hospital in Abeokuta, Ogun State, southwest Nigeria.
+Adejumoke was born into a family of five on 26 March 1984, at the Sacred Heart Hospital in Abeokuta, Ogun State, southwest Nigeria.

-Aderounmu attended St Banerdettes private schools Ibara Abeokuta, Abeokuta Girls’ Grammar School Onikolobo Abeokuta before proceeding to obtain a Bachelor of Arts Degree in international relations from Obafemi Awolowo University, Ile Ife, Osun State in the southwestern region of Nigeria.
-She served one year of national service at Gombe state.
-She was also certified in Film Making and Acting from the La CinéFabrique multimédia in Lyon, France, in 2017 after she won a Ford Foundation scholarship at the Africa International Film Festival at her completion of a DSLR Film Making Training For Young Nigerian Film Makers in 2016.
-She began acting professionally after auditioning for Tunde Kelani's movie Arugba in 2008 where she played the role Princess Mobandele alongside Bukky Wright, Bukola Awoyemi, and Segun Adefila.
+Aderounmu attended St Banerdettes private schools Ibara Abeokuta, Abeokuta Girls' Grammar School Onikolobo Abeokuta before proceeding to obtain a Bachelor of Arts Degree in international relations from Obafemi Awolowo University, Ile Ife, Osun State in the southwestern region of Nigeria.
+She served one year of national service at Gombe State.
+She was also certified in film making and acting from the La CinéFabrique multimédia in Lyon, France, in 2017 after she won a Ford Foundation scholarship at the Africa International Film Festival on her completion of a DSLR Film Making Training For Young Nigerian Film Makers in 2016.

+She began acting professionally after auditioning for Tunde Kelani's movie Arugba in 2008, in which she played the role of Princess Mobandele alongside Bukky Wright, Bukola Awoyemi, and Segun Adefila.

 Career

-Adejumoke gained recognition in 2016 for her leading role as Esther (small but mighty) in a comedy TV series titled Jenifa's Diary.
-Adejumoke Aderounmu has over 10 movies (English/ Yoruba) to her credit as an actress.
+Adejumoke gained recognition in 2016 for her leading role as Esther in the comedy TV series Jenifa's Diary.
+She has over 10 movies (English/Yoruba) to her credit as an actress.

 She worked as an on-air personality at Goldmyne Entertainment Presenter for Box Office TV show under Daniel Ademinokan in 2010/2011.
-She worked at Concert Radio (an online Radio station in Nigeria) from 2012 until 2015, then she proceeded to produce the first season of her TV show titled The Lounge with Jumoke, an entertainment show featuring celebrity interviews and fashion opinions, in 2012.
+She worked at Concert Radio (an online radio station in Nigeria) from 2012 until 2015.

+She produced the first season of her TV show The Lounge with Jumoke, an entertainment show featuring celebrity interviews and fashion opinions, in 2012.